Panthers Ink Five to Roster

 With Miller on the coaching staff, the Buckeyes posted 10 or more wins on eight occasions and set the school record with 19 victories in 2004.
 OSU also set numerous records that season, including most goals (62), assists (63), shutouts (13) and goals-against average (0.67) and an appearance in the national quarterfinals.

-Ohio State - under Miller's defensive effort - has consistently been a difficult team for opponents' to score on.
-He has helped direct the Buckeyes to their top four seasons for fewest goals allowed (17 in 2003, 18 in 2004, 13 in 2009 and 15 in 2010).
+Ohio State, under Miller's defensive guidance, had consistently been a difficult team for opponents' to score on.
+He had helped direct the Buckeyes to their top four seasons for fewest goals allowed (17 in 2003, 18 in 2004, 13 in 2009 and 15 in 2010).

 A four-year member of the men's soccer team at Xavier, Miller graduated from the University with a degree in psychology in 1993.

-Miller holds an "A" License from the U.S. Soccer Federation and is a Region II ODP staff coach.
-An active member of the NSCAA, he is also a staff coach with the Ohio Premier Soccer Club in Dublin, Ohio.
+With over 14 years of NCAA Division I coaching experience, Miller holds an "A" License from the U.S. Soccer Federation, a Premier Diploma from the NSCAA and is a Region II Olympic Development Program staff coach.
+An active member of the NSCAA, he also served as a staff coach with the Ohio Premier Soccer Club in Dublin, Ohio.
 Miller coached four years with the Indiana State Olympic Development Program and the Indiana Youth Soccer Association.

 Miller is married to the former Amy Langhals.
 Amy, who served her alma mater - Ohio State - as an assistant golf coach, was also a standout student-athlete on the women's golf team.
 She is a member of the school's Hall of Fame as a three-time All-Big Ten selection and honorable mention All-American.
 The couple has a son, Colin, and daughter Sophia Marie.

 Three Pitt Student-Athletes Selected to Receive ACC Postgraduate Scholarships